djkeu/kukuk-js/README.md

 ## Done and abondoned
-- Done: Improve drawing of the kuku clock
+- Improve drawing of the kuku clock
-- Done: Move favicons to ./images/
+- Move favicons to ./images/
-- Done: Select hourly/quarterly+hourly, not minutely/q+h-ly
+- Select hourly/quarterly+hourly, not minutely/q+h-ly
-- Done: Select kukus
+- Select kukus
-- Done: Add border to body on large screens
+- Add border to body on large screens
-- Done: Consider name change to Kuku
+- Consider name change to Kuku
-- Done: Favicon
+- Favicon
-- Done: Add animation
+- Add animation
-- Done: Set background kuku-message to empty
+- Set background kuku-message to empty
-- Done: Add menu button
+- Add menu button
-    - Abandoned: Theme
-    - Abandoned: Kuku type
-    - Abandoned: Mute sound
+    - About
-    - Done:About
+    - ToDo: Dark theme

+## Abandoned
-- Abandoned: Possibility to mute sound
+- Possibility to mute sound
-- Abandoned: The possibility to record your own cuckoo sound
+- The possibility to record your own cuckoo sound
-- Abandoned: Choice of cuckoo sounds
+- Choice of cuckoo sounds

 ## Abandoned versions